What's a solar eclipse?

 The Eclipse Path

 The 2017 total solar eclipse presented a unique opportunity for both observation and scientific research.
 It is very rare that the path of a total solar eclipse is visible from land for so long.
 Since our planet’s surface is roughly 71% water, many eclipses occur mostly over water, which makes viewing them difficult.
-Similar to the 2017 eclipse, which allowed many to experience a total solar eclipse, the total solar eclipse in 2024 will provide valuable opportunities for scientific study.
+Similar to the 2017 eclipse, which allowed many to experience a total solar eclipse, the total solar eclipse in April 2024 provided valuable opportunities for scientific study.

 For more information, visit NASA’s 2024 Total Eclipse page, located here.